 Our conversation touched on how the pandemic has reinforced the criticality of connection, the value of open and honest communication amongst partners and what happens when businesses and communities unite for a common goal.

 In closing, I asked our panelists: What are the most important factors in successful brand partnerships, and what is your commitment to building successful partnerships for your brand?
 Here’s what they had to say.

 One of the most critical factors in strong brand partnerships is building a foundation of trust.
 That comes from clear expectations on both ends, outlining mutual goals and being very upfront from the beginning on why we’re entering into this partnership, what each party brings to the table and how we can truly support each other.
 With that sense of trust comes excellent ideas and execution.

 Conversely, I think we have all had partnerships where expectations and delivery were out of sync.
 But the more that we can put frameworks and touchpoints in place to ensure that we don’t get off track helps.
 And that goes back to consistent communication and building trust, because if we don’t realign, then the partnership goes off the rails.

 It’s a big part of our brand strategy moving forward and has always been, whether it’s our partnerships with sports teams, relationships with other airlines or our alliance partners.
 As we’ve moved into COVID, it’s partnerships with innovators within the health and safety and sanitary space.
-So, partnerships are a huge commitment for Delta as a brand.
+So, brand partnerships are a huge commitment for Delta.
 My commitments are to build trust, bring a sense of clear visioning and deliver with top execution.

 —Molly Battin, VP, Global Brand Marketing, Delta